Solaerum/CS474_Paper_Project/README.md

 #### b.
 Modify your regex solution such that, given a positive integer k, allows for regexes with nesting levels at most k deep.

 #### c.
 Using your implementation/chosen library, create a table that compares k vs. the sizes of the regexes produced vs. the size of the NFA vs. the size of the DFA vs. the size of the minimum DFA.

+# Visualization Tools

+See [DebuggexBeta](https://www.debuggex.com/) for a visual regex debugger